MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 When a refresh token expires, the user must re-authenticate by signing in again.

-## Lambda Authorizer
+## Token Lambda authoriser

-There are two types of Lambda Authorizers, `REQUEST` based and `TOKEN` based.
-This write up focuses on the latter.

-A token based lambda authorizer receives the caller's identity in the form of a bearer token included in the request's header section while a request based lambda authorizer receives the caller's identity in a combination of headers and query string parameters.
+A token based lambda authoriser receives the caller's identity in the form of a bearer token included in the request's header section while a request based lambda authoriser receives the caller's identity in a combination of headers and query string parameters.

-When a request is received by an API gateway instance that is configured to use a `TOKEN` lambda authorizer for authorization purposes, the `bearer token` contained in the request header is forwarded to the lambda authorizer for verification.
+When a request is received by an API gateway instance that is configured to use a `TOKEN` lambda authoriser for authorisation purposes, the `bearer token` contained in the request header is forwarded to the lambda authoriser for verification.
 The forwarded payload is a JSON object that assumes a structure similar to the one shown in the `Input Sample` code block shown below .

-###### Lambda Authorizer Input Sample
+###### Lambda authoriser Input Sample

 ```
 {